-The Florida Tech Challenge Course is an outdoor learning laboratory that requires participants to work in teams in to overcome mental and physical challenges in order to accomplish specific goals.
+The Florida Tech Challenge Course is an outdoor learning classroom that requires participants to work in teams to overcome mental and physical challenges in order to accomplish their specific goals.

 "You will learn something about yourself, and emerge stronger in more ways than one."

 Situated in the beautiful Trailhead Preserve in Fellsmere, Florida, the Florida Tech Challenge Course facility offers rewarding, group-oriented physical challenges for people of all ages and skills levels.
 The Florida Tech Challenge Course is known for its:

 - Big value for a fair price

 Our expert staff will train, guide and empower your group to successfully navigate the course (or courses) selected, together.
 As a result, your group will learn valuable teamwork and leadership skills they can bring back to your company or organization.

 Whether your team needs a lesson in leadership, a chance to reconnect, or a morale boost, the Florida Tech Challenge Course can help.
 People who participate in a Florida Tech Challenge Course activity will learn, develop and hone skills such as:

 You'll be amazed what a half-day at the Florida Tech Challenge Course can do for your team.
 Participants who give 100% effort will leave with a sense of accomplishment and greater self-esteem, which they will appreciate long after you leave.